Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Related Works

 \subsection{Imbalance Mitigation and SMOTE-Based Resampling}

 Class imbalance is a well-documented challenge in industrial condition-monitoring datasets, where failure samples are rare compared to normal operation.
-Traditional oversampling and undersampling methods such as random oversampling, Tomek links, or cluster-based undersampling often struggle to preserve minority-class structure \cite{chawla2002smote, he2009learning}.
+Traditional oversampling and undersampling methods, such as random oversampling, Tomek links, or cluster-based undersampling, often struggle to preserve minority-class structure \cite{chawla2002smote, he2009learning}.
 The introduction of the SMOTE marked a pivotal advancement by generating synthetic minority samples through linear interpolation between feature-space neighbors \cite{chawla2002smote}.
 Variants such as Borderline-SMOTE \cite{han2005borderline}, Adaptive Synthetic Sampling (ADASYN) \cite{he2008adasyn}, and SMOTE-Tomek Links \cite{batista2004study} further refine interpolation quality or perform noise-aware resampling.
 In fault diagnosis, SMOTE is frequently used to correct imbalance in vibration, acoustic, and multi-sensor health-monitoring datasets \cite{xu2021novel, zhang2020fault}.
+Mohanty \textit{et al.} introduced Quantum SMOTE (QSMOTE), a quantum-inspired oversampling technique that employs compact-swap-test-based similarity estimation for synthetic minority sample generation and demonstrated its effectiveness for imbalanced learning problems \cite{Mohanty2025QuantumSMOTE}.

+Recently, Behera \textit{et al.} proposed QSMOTE-PGM/kPGM, which combines multiple QSMOTE variants with Pretty Good Measurement (PGM) and kernelized PGM classifiers for imbalanced dataset classification, demonstrating improved minority-class detection and balanced classification performance through quantum-inspired oversampling and classification mechanisms \cite{behera2025qsmotepgmkpgm}.
+However, the study focused on classification effectiveness and did not investigate the robustness of QSMOTE under quantum-inspired perturbations or the impact of noise-corrupted similarity estimation on synthetic sample generation.
 Existing research, however, focuses mostly on performance improvements after balancing, rather than investigating how oversampled datasets behave under noise-corrupted assessment or in multi-class industrial contexts.
 This study contributes to the field by examining SMOTE's impact not only on classification metrics but also on robustness against structured quantum-inspired noise.